Pash3nlee/HackTheBox/Easy/Armageddon.md

 ![](https://github.com/Pash3nlee/HackTheBox/raw/main/images/arm3.PNG)

-Next step we are checking source code of page and find out about CMS *drupal* and ut's version *7*.
+Next step we are checking source code of page and find out about CMS *drupal* and it's version *7*.

 Searching some exploits for this version and find: